LEADS – Adding Organic Amendments to Soil

 Producers who have not applied organic amendments more than three times in the last five years and have fields where the addition of appropriate solid organic amendments could increase low soil organic matter levels and improve soil structure, tilth, aeration, moisture, nutrient cycling and soil life.
 Suggested for producers with Farmland Health Check-Ups identifying Farmland Health Challenges in Surface Structure, Soil Life and Soil Chemistry.

 - Proposed project located within the Lake Erie or Lake St. Clair watersheds

 - Completed Farmland Health Check-Up, working with a participating certified crop advisor or professional agrologist

-- Soil test (bicarb test) for the fields where the organic amendment is to be applied that includes the soil organic matter level and confirms that the soil contains an average of no more than 20 ppm of bicarbonate phosphorus
+- Soil test from an OMAFRA accredited lab for the fields where the organic amendment is to be applied that includes the soil organic matter level and confirms that the soil contains an average of no more than 20 ppm of bicarbonate extractable phosphorus

 Having a verified, 4th Edition Environmental Farm Plan is required to apply for all LEADS Project Categories.
 If you haven’t completed one, sign up here.

 Eligible activities and expenditures:

 - All invoiced costs for organic amendments including purchase of the material, transportation, and custom application costs (where applicable)

 - Land applications completed in the ideal time frame for reduced phosphorus loss, in July, August or September

 - In-kind contributions